 Seven Jars Distillery (coming soon)

-Products from the Seven Jars line, which include supplies for creating your own craft beer, fine ciders and wine, are available at Seven Jar’s current location on Brookshire Boulevard in Charlotte.
-When the distillery, which is currently under construction, opens soon it will focus on producing exceptional distilled spirits that incorporate vintage recipes.
+Products from the Seven Jars Distillery line, which include supplies for creating your own craft beer, fine ciders and wine, are available at Seven Jar’s current location on Brookshire Boulevard in Charlotte.
+When the distillery opens, it will focus on producing exceptional distilled spirits that incorporate vintage recipes.

 Muddy River Distillery

-This Belmont-based distillery is famous for its varieties of homegrown rum, which incorporate premium ingredients, handcrafted recipes and custom-built stills.
+This Belmont-based distillery—the first rum distillery in North Carolina—is famous for its varieties of homegrown rum, which incorporate premium ingredients, handcrafted recipes and custom-built stills.
+It’s located just off the banks of the “muddy” Catawba River, where it got its name.
 Try the Spiced Carolina Rum, Queen Charlotte’s Reserve, the Coconut Carolina Rum and more.

 Southern Grace Distilleries